Hennamaria07/Question_Bank/Bug.md

-# Bug Fix — Image Toggle Not Working
+# Bug Fix — Div Not Moving
 ## Task

-Fix the bug so clicking toggles between two images.
+Fix the bug where the box should move 10px right each time the button is clicked.

 ## Buggy Code
 ``` html